 An introduction to descriptive and inferential statistics from the perspective of the life sciences.
 The emphasis will be on research design and on the use of graphical and computational methods in interpreting and communicating results.
 This course satisfies the statistics requirement in the Biology major curriculum.
-Prerequisite: BIO 110.
-A. Howard, A. Miller, K. Miller, Olson 240.
+Prerequisite: BIO 110 or BIO 101 or BIO 102.
+Howard, A. Miller, K. Miller, Olson 240.
 Neuroscience.
 (N) Principles of nervous system function from the molecular through the organ system level as illustrated by the vertebrates and invertebrates.
 Approximately one half of the course will cover basic cellular principles of nervous system organization, development and physiology.
 The remaining lectures will consider the role of functionally identified neural networks in behavior control.
-Prerequisite: BIO 102 or BFB/PSY 351/302.
+Prerequisite:BIO200/220 or BFB/PSY 351/302.
 Offered every Spring.
-Same as BFB/PSY/SPM 240.
-Jinks 245.
-American Nature Essays.
-(BWR) An exploration of the themes, structures, styles and significance of American nature essays.
-The purposes of the course are to become familiar with nature essays as a distinctive form of interdisciplinary literature, to see the natural world and our place in it through the voices and visions of the best nature essayists, and to develop the arts of perception, reflection and compelling writing.
-The course includes weekly field trips and workshops in addition to class discussions of essays by more than 20 writers.
-Prerequisites: BIO 110, ENE 114, ENE 117, or ENE 118.
-Same as ENE 245.
-Sipe INT 261.
+Same as BFB/PSY/SPM 240. links INT 261.
 Experiential Elementary Science Teaching.